gabest11/lexx-ivtc/README.md

 0.bat title_tNN.mkv will demux the video elementary streams and call dgindex to produce the corresponding .d2v file.
 I work on elementary streams because the timestamps are stripped and if the disc is damaged the audio is easier to resync.
 There is a certain version floating on the internet which has a problem with S02E02.
 But this project isn't for that.

-php 1.php title_tNN.mkv 1pass|2pass will do tfm/tdec run and output a huffyuv compressed avi.
+php 1.php title_tNN.mkv 1pass|2pass|fields will do tfm/tdec run and output a huffyuv compressed avi.

+The "fields" option creates avis for both fields and Topaz AI can be used to individually upscale those to 540p (higher is not recommended).
+This seems to be a better option for S03 than nnedi3.
+A special .avs file is also generated which maps to those 240p fields, with as many Trims as needed, could be thousands.

 php 2.php input output h265/h264 preset vertical_res cfr will encode it into a usable file for further muxing with the audio.
 The input can be the huffyuv avi or %06d.png if you created those with Topaz AI.